sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 To use _CheckoutPageWithoutPayment_, we need to make these changes to existing components:

-- Export a _processCheckoutWithPayment_ function from
+- Export a _processCheckoutWithoutPayment_ function from
   _src/containers/CheckoutPage/CheckoutPageTransactionHelpers.js_

 ```jsx